 Section 20814(c) of the PERL requires employer contribution rates for all public employers are determined on an annual basis by the actuary and are effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
 For public agency cost-sharing plans covered by the Miscellaneous risk pool, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
 RWA is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-The required contribution rate for the year ended June 30, 2022 is 12.44%.
+The required contribution rates were as follows: